sveltejs/kit/documentation/docs/30-advanced/67-shallow-routing.md

 	<a
 		href="/photos/{thumbnail.id}"
 		on:click={async (e) => {
-			// bail if opening a new tab, or we're on too small a screen if (e.ctrlKey || innerWidth < 640) return;
+			// bail if the screen is too narrow/small if (innerWidth < 640) return;

+			// bail if the link is opened in a new window if (e.shiftKey) return;

+			// bail if the link is opened in a new tab
+			// macOS uses the metaKey, windows/linux use the ctrlKey if (e.metaKey || e.ctrlKey) return;

+			// add more bail checks if needed.
+			// e.g. clicking with a mouse scroll wheel

 			// prevent navigation
 			e.preventDefault();